ckan/ckanapi/README.md

 ## ckanapi CLI

-The ckanapi command line interface let you access local and remote CKAN instances for bulk operations and simple API actions.
+The ckanapi command line interface lets you access local and remote CKAN instances for bulk operations and simple API actions.

+Simple actions with string parameters may be called and the response is pretty-printed by default.

 Datasets, groups and organizations may be dumped to [JSON lines](http://jsonlines.org)